amouat/dim/README.md

 If you want to customise dim, edit `dim/vimrc`.
 After making changes, rebuild the images by running `build.sh`.
-In future versions I might map in gdimrc file which would allow user customisations without require rebuilding.
+In future versions I might map in gdimrc file which would allow user customisations without requiring a rebuild.